Gap Year Before Grad School: Things To Know

 On one hand, a break from academics is a good opportunity to reassess your career goals and make sure you’re heading into the right industry.
 If you’re unsure of where your passions lie, taking a year off will allow you to explore your options more fully and make productive choices for your future.
 On the other hand, if staying the course brings out your best qualities as a student, it’s a better idea to avoid a lengthy break that could derail your career.

 Unsure whether or not it makes sense for you to take a break between your undergraduate and graduate degrees?
-Speak to a Student Ambassador who’s been in your shoes.
+Speak to a student ambassador who’s been in your shoes.